 The sea can get very rough depending on the weather.

 People with disability can access to the boats is via a steep slope which might present some difficulty for a disabled person.
 A strong helping hand is recommended.

 A public garden where children can walk and rest.
 It is advisable not to leave the children alone in certain areas as there are high rocks or too close to the edge of the far end of the garden.

 The location is good for short walks if you have extra time to relax.

 Visiting Other Locations

-Hagar Qim and Mnajdra, just 2 kilometres away.
+- Hagar Qim and Mnajdra, part of the Megalithic Temples of Malta, just 2 kilometres away.

-Ghar Lapsi.
+- Ghar Lapsi a small bay.
 Proceeding further up the coast up to Dingli cliffs.
 It is a very nice area to explore and ample space for walks and being a quiet area free from any buildings.

 The Blue Grotto in Malta is an attraction for all the family.